sally-AH/predict_pro_app/README.md

     flutter run
    ```

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run Predict Pro locally and explore its features.